turnerbenjamin/cpl_customer_service_exploration/scenarios/scenario_1.md

 request may be added to a case to try and resolve an issue.
 If the issue is not resolved then follow-up service requests may be added.

+Having progressed through the learning materials for MB-230, I can see that this second table mimics functionality built into Customer Service.
+If I was to do this excercise again, I would create a Customer Facilities table.
+This reflects the fact that a business may operate out of one or more locations and that a subset of these locations may be affected in a given case.

-Both tables also have a many to one relationship with Bookable Resources.
+Both tables have a many to one relationship with Bookable Resources.
 I have created a Bookable Resource Characteristic Type of Engineering and a number of skills under this type including: